jackamsterdam/NPM-package-code-for-Yammie-Jones-Javascript/README.md

 CLI Commands for connecting to a server, which gives you last day's orders and option to add an order.

+This repository shows how I made a global package in NPM.

 Please go here: https://www.npmjs.com/package/yammie-restaurant-backend-for-jones-by-jack-in-javascript

 *If you git clone this respository you will need to connect your own database.
-If you donwload the package from npm a database is already connected.
+If you download the package from NPM a database is already connected.

 ## Installation: